Khris Middleton NBA Playoffs Player Props: Bucks vs. Heat

 Khris Middleton Insights vs. the Heat

-- This season, Khris Middleton has made 5.4 shots per game, which accounts for 5.1% of his team's total makes.
+- Middleton has taken 12.3 shots per game this season and made 5.4 per game, which account for 5.5% and 5.1%, respectively, of his team's total.

-- He's knocked down 1.5 threes per game, or 4.2% of his team's makes from beyond the arc this season.
+- This season, he's accounted for 4.2% of his team's three-pointers made, averaging 1.5 per game.

-- The Bucks rank 12th in possessions per game with 102.4.
-His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.
+- Middleton's Bucks average 102.4 possessions per game, which ranks 12th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Defensively, the Heat are ranked second in the league, allowing 109.8 points per game.
+- The Heat are the second-best defensive team in the league, giving up 109.8 points per game.

-- On the boards, the Heat are sixth in the league, giving up 41.9 rebounds per game.
+- In terms of assists, the Heat have given up 25.6 per contest, 14th in the NBA.

-- In terms of 3-pointers, the Heat have given up 13.1 makes per game, 28th in the league.
+- The Heat are the 28th-ranked team in the league at allowing threes, giving up 13.1 made 3-pointers per contest.

 Khris Middleton vs. the Heat